 Lakiloko is a prolific maker – in her endless rhythm of knotting and weaving, her practice is making as living – an entwining of threads with daily tasks.
 She continues to work at her house in Ranui, surrounded by the comings and goings of friends and relatives – her mesmerising objects emerging from the most domestic and well-known of environments – their production an integrated part of the flow of home and family.

-Lakiloko Keakea was born on the atoll of Nui, Tuvalu, in 1948.
+Lakiloko Keakea was born on Nui Island, Tuvalu, in 1949.
 She is an artist of mea taulima; things created with hands.